Pravinraja/Python_The_CallBack_Function_psychological_conditioning/README.md

 The formula assigns weights to each factor (e.g., taste = 50%, smell = 30%, texture = 20%).
 We can Adjust these weights to reflect our psychological model.

-Source: The relative importance of taste, smell, and texture in food preference can really vary among individuals and contexts.
-A study titled "The relative importance of texture, taste and aroma on a yogurt-type snack food preference in the young and the elderly" in the year 2008 examined how these three specific attributes influence overall taste conditioning of a yogurt based dishes.
-The findings suggest that while all three factors are quite significant, their relative importance can also differ based on age and individual preferences.

 Python Main Function: food_taste_conditioning validates the callback and executes it with the provided arguments.
 Usage: